-Vitamin K helps to make various proteins that are needed for blood clotting and the building of bones.
+Vitamin K helps make proteins needed for blood clotting and building bones.

-Antibiotic medicines may destroy vitamin-K-producing bacteria in the gut, thereby potentially decreasing vitamin K levels, especially if taking the medicine for more than a few weeks.
+Antibiotics may decrease vitamin K levels, especially if taken for more than a few weeks.
 People who have a poor appetite while using long-term antibiotics may be at greater risk for a deficiency, and may benefit from a vitamin K supplement.
 People who are taking blood-thinners, such as warfarin (Coumadin), should avoid suddenly beginning to eat more or fewer foods containing vitamin K, as this vitamin plays a vital role in blood clotting.

 AI: An “adequate intake” (AI) is used when there is not enough evidence to establish a Recommended Dietary Allowance (RDA).
 The AI amount is estimated to ensure nutritional adequacy.
 For adults 19 years and older, the AI for vitamin K is 120 micrograms (mcg) daily for men and 90 mcg for women and for those who are pregnant or lactating.